SSAS frequently asked questions

 A SSAS is pension trust that gives its members control of their pension funds and assets.
 A SSAS allows members to invest funds at their own discretion.

 A SSAS has access to every type of investment that is allowed under rules set out by legislation, as with traditional pensions.
 In addition, a SSAS has additional investment privileges, such as investing in property or investing in your business, amongst other things.
 You can make permitted investments at any age; you do not need to be 55 to take control of the money in your pension.
 Click to download a beginner’s guide

 A Small Self-Administered Scheme (SSAS) is a pension exclusively for business owners/company directors.
 The company director sets up the SSAS and is then able to invite up to 11 members to be part of the scheme.
 Members can be other company employees or family members.

 No. The SSAS has been around for over 40 years.
-It was designed by HMRC, exclusively for company directors to give them more control over their pensions and support businesses.
+It was designed exclusively for company directors, within HMRC regulations, to give them more control over their pensions and support businesses.